Czech / U.S. International Exchange

 Then John Dowdall (Red Cedar’s Artistic Director and guitarist) and Jan Boland (Executive Director and flutist) selected professional composers with strong Iowa connections to each write a one-minute variation.
 In partnership with the Iowa Composer’s Forum, a student competition was held.
 Wouldn’t it be a potentially life-altering experience for a composer (under the age of 18) to be invited to participate as a composer in this project and have his/her work performed and recorded alongside that of professional composers?
 The competition yielded not one, but two talented young musicians who were both invited to participate (Gullickson and Gilbertson, listed below).

-Lead sponsors are GreatAmerica Leasing, CRST International, the Iowa Department of Cultural Affairs, Victor & Max Naxera, William Whipple, and the National Endowment for the Arts.
+Sponsors: Lead sponsors are GreatAmerica Leasing, CRST International, the Iowa Department of Cultural Affairs, Victor & Max Naxera, William Whipple, and the National Endowment for the Arts.
+Strong partnerships with Prague-based National Museum, the Iowa-based National Czech & Slovak Museum & Library, the American Embassy of the Czech Republic, and Red Cedar Chamber Music made this project a success.

 “Spillville Variations is a group-commissioning project almost dazzling in its simplicity.
 This project has obviously struck a rich compositional vein.
 The composers gathered here rise to the occasion and do justice to both their honoree [Dvorak] and their performers.
 One could hardly imagine, in fact, a collection that keeps its ensemble close while putting them through such a full range of maneuvres.
 From the respective canon and fugue of Peter Hamlin and Peter Bloesch to the dance inspirations of Lyle Dockendorff’s ‘Spillville Waltz’ and Lucas Gullickson’s ‘Facing West’, these miniatures balance distinctive gravitas with a certain lightness of touch.
 From the modernist heights of Harvey Sollberger’s ‘Dvorak and the Scarlet Tanager/his ‘damn bird’’ to the bluesy depths of Pat Smith’s ‘Spillville Blue’, no reference is too esoteric to evoke or too low to riff on.
 From beginning to end, this collection teases the ear but delivers the kind of musical pay-off that all light music should strive for.”
 Ken Smith, Gramophone, London (2006)